AkihiroShiraishi/chat-space/README.md

 ### Association
-- has_many :users, through: :group_user
+- belongs_to :user
-- has_many :groups, through: :group_user
+- belongs_to :group